eitanste/Engineering-Project/README.md

 ### 🏃‍♂️ Running the Code

 Modify the input stream as needed by editing the deploy.py file.
+U can run "get_input_streams()" func fro the utils.py file to get a list of your input streams.
 Run the program using:

    ```bash